pflanze/website/data/projects.en-projekte.md

 whatever I need.

-The code is [public](https://github.com/pflanze/website), but while I'll be able to base other websites on it it's not clear whether it will be as useful for others in the current form.
+The code is [public](https://github.com/pflanze/website), but while I'll be able to base other websites on it, it's not clear whether it will be as useful for others in the current form.
 It also contains the code to serve a blog.
 I'll publish a post about this code base.